 11. Next, click on ‘Crawler access’ on the left.
 This will allow those who have membership sites or sites that require authentication to add login information for Google to access their site and display the ads.
 If you do not have a membership website or site that requires authentication, you can skip this section.

-12. Click on ‘Third party access’ on the left.
-On the right, sites will show-up that you have granted access to your Google AdSense account — meaning Google AdSense will run ads on these third party sites as well as on your website or blog.
-Listen to the video if you would like further information on this.
+12. Click on ‘Third-party access’ on the left.
+On the right, sites will show-up that you have granted access to your Google AdSense account — meaning Google AdSense will run ads on these third-party sites as well as on your website or blog.

 13. Then, click on ‘Google Analytics integration.’
 Then, on the right side, click the word ‘Link’ to the right of the website in which you want to display the ads.
 This will take you to your Google Analytics account.